Shagshag/prestashop-documentation/AdminStatsTabControllerCore.md

 * Visibility: **public**
-* This method is defined by [AdminPreferencesControllerCore](AdminPreferencesControllerCore.md)
+* This method is defined by [AdminPreferencesControllerCore](AdminPreferencesControllerCore)
+* This method is defined in controllers\admin\AdminStatsTabController.php line 32